Kender-Mendoza/find_component/README.md

 ## Usage

-Run in the console inside the project:
+Run in the console inside the project with the absolute path of project with view components:
 ```bash
 npm start rubyProject/viewcomponet/folder/absolute/path
 ```